FarmBot/farmbot-js/README.md

  * `*`: Catch all events (for debugging).
  * `ready`: Client is connected and subscribed to bot.
- * `disconnect`: Connection lost. **Note: FarmbotJS won't auto-reconnect**.
+ * `disconnect`: Connection lost. **Note: FarmbotJS will try to auto-reconnect**.
- * `message`: When the bot gets a *non-rpc* command, it is regarded as a 'message'.
-Deprecated.
- * `change`: The bot object's internal state has changed.
+ * `change`: The bot object's (local) internal state has changed, usually as a result of FarmBotJS configuration updates.
- * `notification`: The bot is sending you an "unsolicited" notification, such as a log notification or a status update.
+ * `logs`: The bot will send logs to this channel, usually from `STDOUT` on the device.
+ * `status`: Most important.
+When the REMOTE state changes (eg: "x" goes from 0 to 100), the bot will emit this event.
+ * `malformed`: When the bot gets a bad RPC command, it will notify you via this channel.
  * `<random uuid>`: RPC commands have UUIDs when they leave the browser.
 When the bot responds to that message, FarmbotJS will emit an event named after the request's UUID.
 Mostly for internal use.

 ## Internal State and Config